Hakeem Jeffries took his 'sweet time' holding the floor to delay Trump's tax bill

 “This reckless Republican budget is an immoral document, and that is why I stand here on the floor of the House of Representatives with my colleagues in the House Democratic caucus to stand up and push back against it with everything we have,” Jeffries said.

-He ended the speech like a Sunday sermon, with most of the Democratic caucus in a tight huddle around him and colleagues calling out, “Bring it home, Hakeem!"
+He ended the speech in the cadence of a Sunday sermon, with most of the Democratic caucus in a tight huddle around him.
+One colleague called out, “Bring it home, Hakeem!"

 “We don't work for President Donald Trump,” Jeffries said, as a handful of Republicans across the aisle sat silent and occasionally snickered at the leader as he kept talking.